 There isn’t much to endear activated charcoal to us: this compound is the product of industry hype in an industry that is notorious for selling useless (and even harmful) compounds to an unwitting audience.
 With enough hype, supplement companies and the many pop-up companies that aimed to capitalize on charcoal made it a big deal in the market.

 The science only really backs up the usefulness of charcoal as a chelating agent in the removal of very specific medication.
-This might be useful, but this situation requires much more urgent medical attention and far-superior treatments exist.
+This might be useful, but this situation requires much greater scientific examination.

 Charcoal may be a promising choice for the reduction of the negative health effects of NSAIDs like ibuprofen, and has almost no negative effects on health (as long as you’re not taking it with other medications).
 This is a personal choice, as there are very few studies on the effectiveness of these effects, and they may well be anomalous data.
 However, with the severe risks associated with prolonged NSAID consumption, charcoal may be the lesser of two evils.